Elimination of Ramification II: Henselian Rationality: Proof of Theorem and Proposition

 \subsection{Separably tame base fields of rank 1}

 We will now generalize Proposition~\ref{,stt1} to the case of separably tame base fields of rank 1.
 Theorem~\ref{,pdp} is the same as Theorem 14.5 of \cite{[K--V]}, except that the latter assumes that $(K,v)$ is algebraically maximal.
-However, all that is needed for its proof is that the approximation type of the element $x$ over $(K,v)$ be transcendental.
-If the extension $F|K$ is separable and $(K,v)$ is separable-algebraically maximal, then this follows from Lemma~\ref{transat}.
+However, all that is needed for the proof of that theorem is that if $x$ is transcendental over $K$, then the approximation type of $x$ over $(K,v)$ is transcendental.
+If $(K,v)$ is separable-algebraically maximal, then this follows from Lemma~\ref{transat}.
 Thus Theorem~\ref{,pdp} is proven. \begin{proposition} Every immediate separable function field $(F|K,v)$ of transcendence degree 1 over a separably tame field $(K,v)$ of rank 1 is henselian rational. \end{proposition} \begin{proof} If $F$ lies in the completion of $K$, our assertion follows from Theorem~\ref{Xicr}; so let us assume now that $F$ is not contained in the completion of $K$.
 We know that $F.K\sep|K\sep$ is henselian rational by virtue of Proposition~\ref{,stt1}.
 As $(K,v)$ is a separably tame field, the extension $(K\sep|K,v)$ is tame by definition.
 Hence our assertion follows from Theorem~\ref{,pdp}. \end{proof}